nethmidinanjana/sparklings/README.md

    ```

-🎨 Customization
+## 🎨 Customization
 Color: Pass a custom color to the Sparkles component via the color prop.
 Number of Sparkles: Adjust the number of initial sparkles by modifying the range parameter in the Sparkles.tsx file.

-📖 Credits
+## 📖 Credits
-This animation is based on the tutorial by Josh W. Comeau with personal modifications for enhanced flexibility and usability.
+This animation is based on the tutorial by Josh W. Comeau.